f0rmiga/xtea-scala/README.md

 # XTEA for Scala
 Implementation in Scala language of XTEA block cipher crypto algorithm and CBC block cipher mode of operation.

+## Status
+The encryptBlock and decryptBlock are ready, but CBC not.

 ## Usage
 ```scala
 val someBytes: Array[Byte] = "0123456789abcdef".getBytes // 128-bit long